simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ### List

-Let's create a new file called ListExample.vue.
+Let's create a new file called `ListExample.vue`.
 Add the following script element to it.
 This is the data we're going to display.

 ```vue
 <!-- ListExample.vue -->